May 2025

 Initiate deployments on the Chef Client application directly from a CloudBees platform workflow.

-Initiate a Tosca test scan from a workflow
+Introduced the ability to initiate a Tosca test scan from a workflow

 (Release ID: 1.56) New feature